act-rules/act-rules.github.io/_rules/printable-characters-shortcut-ffbc54.md

 ## Background

 The [instruments][instrument] used to pass this rule (if any), must meet all level A Success Criteria in order to fully satisfy [Success Criterion 2.1.4: Character Key Shortcuts][sc2.1.4].
-These extra requirements are left out of this rule, and of the definition of [instrument][], for the sake of simplicity.
+These extra requirements are left out of this rule, and should be tested separately.

 - [Understanding Success Criterion 2.1.4: Character Key Shortcuts][sc2.1.4]
 - [G217 Providing a mechanism to allow users to remap or turn off character key shortcuts](https://www.w3.org/WAI/WCAG21/Techniques/general/G217)